Finiteness of the percolation threshold for inhomogeneous long-range models in one dimension: General set up and proof of Theorem

 \subsection{Formal construction of the model}

-Let $\eta$ be a stationary ergodic simple point process on $\R$ with $\sigma$-finite intensity measure $\lambda$.
-We use the notation \(\eta_0\) for its \emph{Palm version} containing a point at $0\in\R$, see e.g.\ \cite{Daley2003} for background on Palm distributions.
-We may and frequently shall represent $\eta_0=\{X_j:j\in\Z$ such that $X_k<X_\ell$ for $k<\ell\}$ with $\X_0=0$ and think of the vertex in location $0$ as the `root vertex' of its cluster.
-The weight-dependent random connection model is constructed as a deterministic functional $\mathcal{G}_{\beta,\rho,g}$ of the points of $\eta_0$, an two independent i.i.d.\ sequences of edge and vertex marks as follows.
-Let $\mathcal{T}=\{T_j: j\in \Z\}$ be a family of i.i.d.\ random variables distributed uniformly on $(0,1)$ independent of $\eta_0$ and define the marked point process
+Let $\eta$ be a standard renewal process on $\R$ with intensity $\lambda\in(0,\infty)$.
+In the following, as the intensity plays no particular role beyond being positive and finite, we omit it from our notation.
+We write \(\eta_0\) for the \emph{Palm version} of $\eta$ containing a point at $0\in\R$, see e.g.\ \cite{Daley2003} for background on Palm distributions. { That is, $\eta_0=\{X_j\colon j\in\Z$ such that $X_k<X_\ell$ for $k<\ell\}$ with $X_0=0$ and the differences \(X_{j}-X_{j-1}\) are independent and identically distributed.
+In the literature these differences are often referred to as innovations or holding times; we call them differences as this aligns best with the interpretation of distances between vertices.
+We think of the vertex in location $0$ as the `root vertex' of its cluster.} The weight-dependent random connection model is constructed as a deterministic functional $\G_{\beta,\rho,g}$ of the points of $\eta_0$, and two independent i.i.d.\ sequences of edge and vertex marks as follows.
+Let $\mathscr{T}=\{T_j\colon j\in \Z\}$ be a family of i.i.d.\ random variables distributed uniformly on $(0,1)$ independent of $\eta_0$ and define the marked point process